-I have given exclusive rights to publish Satoshi Tomiie’s four part tutorial series on how to produce house music.
-This is part 1 and it will focus on kick drum.
-Its basic stuff and the guidelines will apply to almost any dance music genre, but still very useful and interesting read from this Japanese house music pioneer.
+I have given exclusive rights to publish Satoshi Tomiie‘s first part tutorial series on how to make EDM music.
+In this part 1, we’ll focus on the kick drum.
+This basic stuff and the guidelines will apply to almost any electronic dance music genre, but still very useful and interesting read from this Japanese house music pioneer.

 Meticulous house producer Satoshi Tomiie is well known for his attention to detail.
 Ever since his magnificent debut single ‘Tears’, the 1989 house classic that he produced with the ‘Godfather of House’ Frankie Knuckles, Satoshi Tomiie’s name has been synonymous with carefully crafted house goodness.